 The goal of every Reiki session is to help a person regain the natural, healthful state of balance and wellness, and by doing so, to alleviate the symptoms or conditions that make us feel ill.
 It is well documented that people who live with less stress live happier, healthier lives!

-Please research Reiki online, or at your local library.
+Please contact for more information, and please, continue to research Reiki online, or at your local library.

 - NEVER UNDER ANY CIRCUMSTANCE STOP TAKING MEDICINES OR TREATMENTS WITHOUT FIRST CHECKING WITH YOUR PHYSICIAN!